 Each year we bring to campus prominent, talented visiting authors who not only read and discuss their work but also visit workshops and meet informally with students.
-Recent visitors include Dorothy Allison, Terrance Hayes, Brad Watson, Allison Joseph, Robert Olen Butler, Natasha Trethewey, Michael Farris Smith, Lorraine Lopez, Sandra Beasley, Sherod Santos, Ted Kooser, and Kevin Brockmeier.
+Recent visitors include Rita Dove, Dorothy Allison, Terrance Hayes, Brad Watson, Maggie Smith, Allison Joseph, Robert Olen Butler, Natasha Trethewey, Michael Farris Smith, Alexander Weinstein, Lorraine Lopez, Sandra Beasley, Sherod Santos, and Kevin Brockmeier.

 Our students have gone on to advanced study in creative writing at prestigious M.F.A and Ph.D. programs across the country, including the programs at Boston University, University of Cincinnati, The Ohio State University, Western Michigan University, Florida State University, Georgia State University, Southern Illinois University Carbondale, University of Kansas, University of Nevada-Reno, Oklahoma State University, Oregon State University, University of Missouri-Kansas City, University of Nebraska-Lincoln, and elsewhere.

-They have published their work widely in such venues as The Threepenny Review, Kenyon Review, Guernica, Indiana Review, The Hopkins Review, North American Review, Quarterly West, Cimarron Review, The Pinch, The Adirondack Review, New South, Hayden’s Ferry Review, decomp, The Hollins Critic, DMQ Review, Permafrost, Third Coast, Yalobusha Review, and Saw Palm: Florida Literature and Art.
+They have published their work widely in such venues as The Threepenny Review, Kenyon Review, Guernica, Indiana Review, The Hopkins Review, Prairie Schooner, North American Review, Quarterly West, Cimarron Review, The Pinch, The Adirondack Review, New South, Hayden’s Ferry Review, Black Warrior Review, The Hollins Critic, Permafrost, Third Coast, and Ninth Letter.

 The creative writing emphasis is a 24 credit-hour course of study with an additional 6-hour thesis requirement.
 At least 9 credit hours are required in creative writing in combination with other courses of the candidate’s choice.